St Mary's Bay, Kent: Other facilities

 St Mary's Bay has a modern village hall located opposite the site of The Bailiffs Sergeant pub on land that was originally part of the School Journey Centre holiday camp.
 Previously the town hall was located in one of the holiday camp's old buildings; the building remained in use for some years after the rest of the holiday camp had been demolished.

-Although no longer offering fuel, the St Mary's Bay Garage site maintains a facility for light automotive repair, in the shape of Colin Wood Engineering, who occupy the service area of the garage, which is located on the left (New Romney) side of the old St Mary's Bay Garage building.

 At the end of Jefferstone Lane is a large well-kept recreation ground with a pavilion for sporting events.

 Famous residents

 St Mary's Bay was the home of actor Larry Martyn, who lived down Jefferstone Lane in Old Bakery Close until he died in 1994.

-The children's author E. Nesbit, author of The Railway Children, lived with her second husband, Captain Tucker, in St Mary's Bay between the two World Wars and is buried in the churchyard at nearby St Mary in the Marsh.
+The children's author E. Nesbit, author of The Railway Children, lived at the Jolly Boat with her second husband, Captain Tucker, living in the Long boat conjoined by an internal walkway in St Mary's Bay between the two World Wars and she is buried in the churchyard at nearby St Mary in the Marsh.